Areeshakhan723/Areeshakhan723-OOP-Introduction-with-a-TypeScript-Console-Application-in-the-box-below/README.md

-# Areeshakhan723-OOP-Introduction-with-a-TypeScript-Console-Application-in-the-box-below
+# OOP Introduction with TypeScript Console Application
  This TypeScript console application demonstrates the basics of object-oriented programming (OOP).
 It prompts the user to input their name and answer a question to determine their personality type, then displays the result.
-It showcases inheritance, encapsulation, and user interaction using the readline module.
+It showcases inheritance, encapsulation, and user interaction using the readline module. and the "chalk" library for colorful console output.The chalk library enhances the user experience with styled text in the console interface.